martindenion/dmway/README.md

 - the creation of sensors on Thingsboard
 - the provision of data on Thingsboard

-This approach is a direct alternative to Thingsboard Gateway, offering a more generic vision.
+This approach is a direct alternative to Thingsboard Gateway, offering a more generic view by providing dynamic mapping